-Hospitals providing VADs for DT to Medicare beneficiaries must be certified by an organization approved by CMS.
-The approved certifying organizations to facilitate this process for CMS are the Joint Commission and DNV GL.
-Facilities must be certified by either of these organizations to receive Medicare coverage and payment for DT implants.
+Hospitals providing VAD implants to Medicare beneficiaries must be certified by an organization approved by CMS.
+The approved certifying organizations to facilitate this process for CMS are The Joint Commission and DNV GL.
+Facilities must be certified by either of these organizations to receive Medicare coverage and payment for VAD implants.

-NEW PHYSICIAN SPECIALTY CODE CREATED FOR ADVANCED HEART FAILURE AND TRANSPLANT CARDIOLOGY
+PHYSICIAN SPECIALTY CODE CREATED FOR ADVANCED HEART FAILURE AND TRANSPLANT

+CARDIOLOGY

-Did CMS create a new physician specialty code for Advanced HF and Transplant Cardiology?
+Did CMS create a physician specialty code for Advanced HF and Transplant Cardiology?